openui/open-ui/research/src/pages/components/popover.research.explainer.md

   1. Light dismiss via [close signal](https://wicg.github.io/close-watcher/#close-signal) (e.g. Escape key pressed).
   2. Hide popover from Javascript via `hidePopover()`.
-  3. Hide popover via a **popover-contained**\* triggering element with `popoverhidetarget=pop_up_id` or `popovertoggletarget=pop_up_id`.
+  3. Hide popover via a **popover-contained**\* triggering element with `popovertargetaction="hide" or "toggle".
 The triggering element must be popover-contained, otherwise the keyboard or mouse activation of the triggering element should have already moved focus to that element.
   4. Hide popover because its `popover` type changes (e.g. via `myPopover.popover='something else';`).

 - Any other actions which hide the popover will **not** cause the focus to be changed when the popover hides.
 In these cases, the "normal" behavior happens for each action.
 Some examples include: